Dreams (1990 film): "Mount Fuji in Red"

 A large nuclear power plant near Mount Fuji has begun to melt down.
 The sky is filled with red fumes and millions of Japanese citizens flee in terror towards the ocean.
 Eventually, two men, a woman, and her two small children are seen alone at the edge of the sea.
-The older man, who is dressed in a business suit, explains to the younger man that the rest of the population have drowned themselves in the ocean.
+The older man, who is dressed in a business suit, explains to the younger man that the rest of the people have drowned themselves in the ocean.
 He then says that the different colors of the clouds billowing across the rubbish-strewn landscape signify different radioactive isotopes.
 According to him, red indicates plutonium-239, which can cause cancer; yellow indicates strontium-90, which causes leukemia; and purple indicates cesium-137, which causes birth defects.
 He then remarks about the foolish futility of color-coding such dangerous gases.

-The woman, hearing these descriptions, recoils in horror before angrily cursing those responsible and the pre-disaster assurances of safety they had given.
+The woman, hearing these descriptions, recoils in horror before angrily cursing those responsible and the pre-disaster assurances of safety they had made.
 The suited man displays contrition, suggesting that he is in part responsible for the disaster.
 The other man, dressed casually, watches the multicolored radioactive clouds advance upon them.
 When he turns back towards the others at the shore, he sees the woman weeping: the suit-clad man has leaped to his death.
 A cloud of red dust reaches them, causing the mother to shrink back in terror.
 The remaining man attempts to shield the mother and her children by using his jacket to feebly fan away the radioactive billows.

 "The Weeping Demon"

 A man finds himself wandering around a misty, bleak mountainous terrain.
 He meets an oni-like being, who is actually a mutated human with a single horn on his head.
-The "demon" explains that there had been a nuclear holocaust which resulted in the loss of plants and animals, and in the aftermath are towering dandelions taller than humans, deformed animals, and people sprouting horns.
+The "demon" explains that there had been a nuclear holocaust which resulted in the loss of plants and animals, and in the aftermath the land is populated by towering dandelions taller than humans, deformed animals, and people sprouting horns.
 He elaborates that, by dusk, the horns cause them to feel excruciating pain; however, they cannot die, so they simply howl in agony during the night.
 Many of the "demons" were former millionaires and government officials, who are now suffering through a hell befitting for their sins.

 The "demon" warns the man to flee, when the man asks where he should go to, the "demon" asks if he too wants to become a demon.
 The horrified man then runs away from the scene with the "demon" in pursuit.